PritK99/ML-Toolbox/supervised-learning/linear-models/perceptron/README.md

 ## Usage

 ```
-g++ perceptron.cpp ../../../utils/csv.cpp
+g++ perceptron.cpp ../../../utils/csv.cpp ../../../utils/metrics.cpp
 ```

 ## Results & Demo

-We now build a perceptron for the task of gender prediction using first names.
-Given a name, the goal is to predict whether it is a boy's or a girl's name.
+We use perceptron for the task of gender classification using first names.
 To do this, we first construct features from the name using:

 1) `26` unigrams
 2) `26*26` bigrams